VibhaRana/The-Chattee-App/README.md

 # Chatee-App

-Flash Chat is an internet based messaging app similar to WhatsApp,
+Chatee-App Chat is an internet based messaging app similar to WhatsApp,

 One of the most fundamental component of modern iOS apps is the Table View.
 Table Views are used everywhere from the Mail app to the Messages app.
 It’s a crucial part of every iOS developer’s tool belt.